xingBaGan/image-management/readme.md

 1. **Browse Media**
    - Switch View Mode: Click the grid/list icon in the toolbar
-   - Sort: Click the sort button in the toolbar to choose sorting method
+   - Sort: Click the sort button in the toolbar to choose sorting method (including the new random sorting feature)
    - View Large Image: Double-click any media to enlarge
    - Video Preview: Hover mouse over video to preview, move mouse to quickly preview different timestamps
    - Filter: Use the filter button in the toolbar to filter by file type, size, date, and other conditions
+   - Random Display: Long press the sort button to activate random display feature

 2. **Import Media**
    - Click the "Import" button in the toolbar